-Marc Levin joined MUIH in March 2008 and has served as a senior officer for every president in the history of the University.
+Marc Levin joined MUIH in March 2008, has served as a senior financial officer for every president in the history of the University, and became President and CEO in March 2019.
 He is highly respected both within and outside the University and recognized for his integrity, authenticity, and grace.
 He earned his Master of Arts in Transformative Leadership and Social Change from MUIH under the teachings of the University’s founders and elders.
 Today, he is a proud alum and continues to be a strong supporter of the University’s values and culture which are consistently shown through his leadership and actions.

 “My dream is to unleash the collective passion, expertise, and creativity of our community to create a future where we strive to positively impact the health, wellness, and well-being of every person on the planet,” said Mr. Levin

 “My dream is for MUIH to view itself as a real community and to live into that image.”